 Good sleep is one of the foundations of optimal health.

-Bottom Line: Omega-3 fatty acids, especially DHA, may improve the length and quality of sleep in children and adults.
+Omega-3 fatty acids — especially DHA — may improve the length and quality of your sleep.

-DHA is a structural component of the skin.
-It is responsible for the health of cell membranes, which make up a large part of skin.
+DHA is a structural component of your skin.
+It is responsible for the health of cell membranes, which make up a large part of your skin.

-Bottom Line: Omega-3s can help keep skin cells healthy, preventing premature aging and more.
-They may also help protect the skin from sun damage.
+Omega-3s can help keep your skin healthy, preventing premature aging and safeguarding against sun damage.

-Omega-3 fatty acids are incredibly important for optimal health.
+Omega-3 fatty acids are vital for optimal health.

-Getting them from whole foods, such as eating fatty fish 2 times per week, is the best way to ensure optimal omega-3 intake.
+Getting them from whole foods — such as fatty fish two times per week — is the best way to ensure robust omega-3 intake.

 However, if you don’t eat a lot of fatty fish, then you may want to consider taking an omega-3 supplement.
 For people deficient in omega-3, this is an affordable and effective way to improve health.